avinash403/laravel-dynamic-observer/README.md

 Laravel Dynamic Observer provides an easy way to observe your model in model itself by simply importing it in the model and defining the listener methods.

+## Motivation
+It is real easy to create a trait yourself and use it with eloquent model events but it is not worth it in writing the same piece of code in all of your projects.Apart from this, there are cases where we need to perform same action on creation, updation and deletion of a model(for example, clearing a particular cache after a record is updated, created or deleted).
+In those scenarios we have an option of either writing the same piece of code in all of those event listener or make a common method and call it in all of them.
+The later scenario is the key motivation for making this package so that we can have a method in our model which gets called automatically as soon as any model activity(create, update or delete) happens.

 ## Compatibility
 Any project with eloquent as database model.(can be a non-laravel project)